 Ability to Keep Residents Mobile

-This is the percentage of patients who maintained mobility over time.
-Preserving mobility is often a good sign for residents' health.
+This is the percent of residents who remained mobile levels over time.
+Preserving mobility can be a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Care One at King James, 12.9 Percentage of Residents Rehospitalized
+In Care One at King James, 11.81% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Care One at King James, 8.37 Percentage of Patients
+In Care One at King James, 9.67% of Patients

 Short-term Care: Facilitates Functional Improvement